 Several oral and physical health concerns result from the unbalanced growth in the upper and lower jaws.
 This uneven growth creates misalignment and causes challenges with eating, speaking, and even sleeping due to obstructive sleep apnea.
-Corrective jaw surgery, technically called orthognathic surgery, can relieve symptoms of patients who have an unstable foundational bite or who experience obstructive sleep apnea.
+Corrective jaw surgery, technically called orthognathic surgery, can relieve symptoms of patients in the Peoria and Galesburg areas who have an unstable foundational bite or who experience obstructive sleep apnea.

+To bring both the teeth and jaws into alignment, corrective jaw surgery is typically combined with orthodontics.
 Associated Oral & Maxillofacial Surgeons frequently coordinates with other dental and medical professionals to provide patients with the care they need.

-To bring both the teeth and jaws into alignment, Dr. Busch, Dr. Otte, or Dr. Schroeder typically combine corrective jaw surgery with an orthodontic treatment plan provided by your orthodontist.
-For nearly five decades, we have supported corrective jaw surgery patients.
+For nearly five decades, we have supported corrective jaw surgery patients throughout Central Illinois and currently have locations in Peoria and Galesburg.
 Orthodontists, neurologists, and dentists often refer to our practice because of our experience and the quality of our work.

 The Purpose of Corrective Jaw Surgery